vinsol-spree-contrib/shopSpree-iOS/README.md

 # Known Limitations

 * The product images are not cached right now.
-* The products having variants cannot be added to cart and shows error.
 * WIP - Product reviews and ratings

 # Upcoming Features

-* Variant Management
 * Product Searching
 * Product Filtering & Sorting
 * Taxonomies View